 - 7-10% of all adult rape victims are male.

-- An estimated 1 in 4 college women has been sexually assaulted.
+- An estimated 1 in 6 college men have been sexually assaulted.

 What to Do If You're Sexually Assaulted